Wondering what to write in your Christmas cards this year?

 Yes, one of the nerve-wracking things is figuring out what to write in your Christmas cards, with those big and kinda intimidating, blank spaces.

 (Do you sometimes long for those days when cards came with poems inside?
-Cheesy, yes - but all that room was taken up...)
+Cheesy, yes - but all that space was taken up...)

 Here's a few little tips on where to start when you're stuck with what to say.